maat-ai/maat_site/exampleSite/content/about.md

 # our team
 our_team:
   enable: true
-  subtitle: "Our Team"
+  # subtitle: "Our Team"
-  title: "The People Behind"
+  title: "Our Team"
   description: "We were freelance designers and developers, constantly finding <br> ourselves deep in vague feedback.
 This made every client and team"
   team:
   - name: "Harry Coppock"